 1979 First Epic Feminist Artwork by Judy Chicago "The Dinner Party" goes on tour.
 It is seen by 15 million people.

-Unratified States - Arizona, Alabama, Arkansas, Florida, Georgia, Illinois, Louisiana, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Utah and Virginia (Nevada ratified in 2017 & Illinois in 2018 1 more State needed)
+1982 Unratified States - Arizona, Alabama, Arkansas, Florida, Georgia, Illinois, Louisiana, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Utah and Virginia (Nevada ratified in 2017 & Illinois in 2018 1 more State needed)

-1990 Allie Hixson of KY & Flora Crater of VA convened a meeting of ERA supports at the Sewel-Belmont House in DC Representatives came form VA, KY, IL, MI, NY, NJ, PA & 1 woman represented IA & FL.
+1990 Allie Hixson (KY) & Flora Crater (VA) convened a meeting of ERA supports at the Sewel-Belmont House in DC Representatives came from VA, KY, IL, MI, NY, NJ, PA & 1 woman represented IA & FL.
 They called themselves the ERA Summit with sole purpose of jump-starting a new effort to ratify a start-over ERA

-1992 Congress ratified the 203 year-old Madison Amendment.
-ERA Summit members wondered if this meant the ERA deadline of 1982 could be ignored.
+1992 Congress ratified the 203 year-old Madison Amendment - concerning Congressional pay raise.
+ERA Summit members wondered if this meant the ERA deadline of 1982 could be ignored & seek legal opinion.

-1997 through efforts of Flora Crater head of William & Mary Law Department helped publish in Journal of Women & Law the article "Why the Equal Rights Amendment Remains Viable and Properly Before the States"
+1997 through efforts of Flora Crater head of William & Mary Law Department they published in Journal of Women & Law the article "Why the Equal Rights Amendment Remains Viable and Properly Before the States"

 2009 Carolyn Cook of United 4 Equality and Maryland National Organization of Women developed the Deadline Removal Strategy.
-Introduced by Rep Rob Andrews and joined in Senate by Senator Ben Cardin MD (Tammy Baldwin took over from Rob Andrews)
+Introduced by Rep Rob Andrews (D-NJ) and joined in Senate by Senator Ben Cardin (D-MD) (Tammy Baldwin took over from Rob Andrews)

 2010 Supreme Court case "Citizens United" cements legal corporate citizenship;